42Kmi/LagDrop/LagDrop/README_wiiu.txt

 1. Go to the DD-WRT web interface.
 Go “Services” and find “Static Leases.”
 Click Add.
 2. Set Wii U to static IP address on Router, include “WiiU” (or your console identifier [wiiu, xboxone, 3ds, etc.]) in the assigned hostname.
 Scroll to bottom of page and click “Apply Settings.”
 3. Place lagdrop.sh in jffs folder
 4. In DD-WRT, go to Administration > Commands, and run the appropriate Lagdrop for your system, eg: “sh /jffs/lagdrop_wii.sh” (or run “/jffs/lagdrop.sh” from SSH command-line interface).
 Initial files and directories will be created.
 Wii U static IP will be populated into options.txt file (this will be first listed static IP address with WiiU in the hostname).
 5. In SCP client, navigate to /jffs/42Kmi and open and configure the options.txt file
+6. In Administration, Cron Add "*/1 * * * * root /bin/sh /jffs/runlagdrop.sh SUFFIX" without quotes, where SUFFIX is the suffix of your intended LagDrop script, eg: wiiu for will run lagdrop_wiiu.sh
-6. Play Smash Bros for Wii U online and enjoy!
+7. Play Smash Bros for Wii U online and enjoy!
 Be Glorious!

 Options.txt file: the parameters
 1. WiiU [console name]: your Wii U’s static IP.
 This is filled by default after setting a static IP for your Wii U. You can change this to the Wii U static IP of your choice.